 Current evidence indicates that translaminar pressure modulations due to various mechanical, biological, or physiological changes in patients suffering from traumatic or neurodegenerative visual impairments can cause significant vision loss.
 Currently, no true preclinical human posterior segment model exists that can allow the study of glaucomatous biomechanical damage within the ex vivo human ONH.
 Observation and treatment of the posterior segment of the eye is a huge challenge in ophthalmology27.
 There are physical and biological barriers to target the posterior eye, including high elimination rates, blood-retinal barrier, and potential immunological responses40.
 Most efficacy and safety tests for novel drug targets are accomplished utilizing in vitro cellular and in vivo animal models41.
 Ocular anatomy is complex, and in vitro studies do not accurately mimic the anatomical and physiological barriers presented by tissue model systems.
 Even though animal models are a necessity for pharmacokinetic studies, the ocular physiology of the human posterior eye may vary between various animal species, including cellular anatomy of the retina, vasculature, and ONH41,42.

 The use of living animals requires intensive and detailed ethical regulations, high financial commitment, and effective reproducibility43.
-Recently, other multiple guidelines have ensued for the ethical use of animals in experimental research44-46.
+Recently, multiple other guidelines have ensued for the ethical use of animals in experimental research44-46.
 An alternative to animal testing is the use of ex vivo human eye models to investigate disease pathogenesis and potential analysis of drugs for protecting ONH damage.
-Human postmortem tissue is a valuable resource for studying human disease paradigms, especially in the case of human neurodegenerative diseases, because identification of potential drugs developed for animal models require the need to be translatable to humans47.
+Human postmortem tissue is a valuable resource for studying human disease paradigms, especially in the case of human neurodegenerative diseases, because identification of potential drugs developed in animal models require the need to be translatable to humans47.
 The ex vivo human donor tissue has been extensively utilized for the study of human disorders47-49, and human anterior segment perfusion organ culture systems have previously provided a unique ex vivo model to study the pathophysiology of elevated IOP50-52.

 To study translaminar pressure related to IOP and ICP in human eyes, we successfully designed and developed a two-chamber translaminar autonomous system (TAS) that can independently regulate IOP and ICP using posterior segments from human donor eyes.
 It is the first ex vivo human model to study translaminar pressure and exploit the biomechanical effects of TLPG on the ONH.